Perspective | Phil Mickelson, a champion of comebacks and transformations, now has his greatest triumph

 The most difficult time in his life, though, came when Amy was diagnosed with breast cancer in 2009.
 When he won the Masters a year later, his post-victory hug with her was one of golf’s more genuine and endearing moments.

 The bottom line on Mickelson is this: He always comes back.
 He finds ways to get better.
-For years, he was a non-factor in the Open Championship because, as he readily admitted, he didn’t like being in Great Britain.
+For years, he was a non-factor in the British Open because, as he readily admitted, he didn’t like being in Great Britain.
 “I don’t like the food, I don’t like the showers, I don’t like driving on the wrong side of the road,” he once said.
 “I come over here at the last possible minute and get out as soon as I can.
 Probably not the best way to win a golf tournament.”

-For years, Mickelson would fly overnight on Monday, practice Tuesday and Wednesday and then hope to have a chance beginning Thursday.
-When that didn’t work, he flipped 180 degrees: He started playing the Scottish Open the week before the championship and brought his family with him to make that week a vacation.
+For years, Mickelson would fly overnight Monday, practice Tuesday and Wednesday and then hope to have a chance beginning Thursday.
+When that didn’t work, he flipped 180 degrees: He started playing the Scottish Open the week before and brought his family with him to make that week a vacation.

-In 2013, he won the Scottish and then, a week later, shot 66 the final day at Muirfield and won the Open.
+In 2013, he won the Scottish and then, a week later, shot 66 the final day at Muirfield and won the British.
 He almost won it again three years later, playing brilliantly only to watch Henrik Stenson play a little more brilliantly.
 Mickelson shot a remarkable 65 on the final day, but Stenson shot 63 to win by three shots.
 Maybe the golf course was playing easy?
 Well, J.B.
 Holmes finished third, 11 shots behind Mickelson.

 Mickelson is now looked up to by almost all of his fellow pros.
 “He’s like our papa bear,” Zach Johnson, a two-time major champion himself, said a couple of years ago.
 “We all admire him for what he’s done and for who he is.”

-He still has one hole in his resume: the U.S. Open.
-He’s finished second six times.
+He still has one hole in his résumé: the U.S. Open.
+He has finished second six times.
 Before the PGA began, he accepted a special exemption from the U.S. Golf Association to play at Torrey Pines next month.
-The thought was he would play his last U.S. Open at the golf course where he grew up, and where he won his first event as a pro more than 28 years ago.
+The thought was he would play his last U.S. Open at the course where he grew up and where he won his first event as a pro more than 28 years ago.

 Except now he’s exempt for five more years.
-Is it likely that he’ll break through and win the Open three days after he turns 51?
-No. But was it likely he’d ever win a major?
-Was it likely he’d win in a country where he couldn’t stand the food or the showers?
-Was it likely he’d hold off Koepka, a four-time major champion, on Sunday to add one more stunning moment to his golf legacy?
+Is it likely that he’ll break through and win the U.S. Open four days after he turns 51?
+No. But was it likely he would ever win a major?
+Was it likely he would win in a country where he couldn’t stand the food or the showers?
+Was it likely he would hold off Koepka, a four-time major champion, on Sunday to add one more stunning moment to his golf legacy?

-The lesson of this week: Don’t ever count the great ones out.
-Especially don’t count out a guy who signed all those autographs right-handed, and played the game better than anyone has ever played it left-handed.
+The lesson of this week: Don’t ever count out the great ones.
+Especially don’t count out a guy who signed all those autographs right-handed and played the game better than anyone has ever played it left-handed.

 Lefty’s not done yet.
 And he may not be for a while.